davkk/masters-thesis/typst/main.typ

   ],
 ) <lst:corr-macro-cont>

+Each particle type shows a distinct reconstruction efficiency and contamination factor.
+In the case of kaons, secondary contamination remains negligible.
+For pions, contamination stays low but nonzero, as shown in @fig:eff-cont.
+Protons, on the other hand, exhibit a more significant contribution from secondary contamination, which correction calculations must account for.

+#figure(
+  pdf("../data/eff_cont.pdf", width: 100%),
+  caption: [
+    A comparison of the reconstruction efficiency (a) and the contamination factor (b) for different particle types.
+  ],
+) <fig:eff-cont>

 The macro then computes the final weights by combining the efficiency and secondary contamination distributions to write the resulting histograms into a new ROOT file (@lst:corr-macro-weig).

 #figure(